dataiap/dataiap/day2/README.md

 <img src="./bar1.png" width=300/>

+What if you want to draw 2 sets of bars?
+We simply call `subplot.bar()` multiple times.
+However, we would need to set the `left` argument appropriately.
+If we used the same `left` list for all the calls, then the bars would be drawn on top of each other.

-The following code reproduces the bar graph.
-Since we want the bars to be evenly spaced apart, we set `left` to the `numpy` equivalent of `range(len(xs))`.
-Numpy arrays let us perform math operations on every element in the array.
+What if we want to shift the second set of bars by `width` units?
+One way to do this is to turn `left` into a `numpy` list.
+Numpy arrays let us perform math operations (e.g., `+,-,/,*`) on every element in the array, and `matplotlib` methods also accept `numpy` lists.
 So `left+width` adds `width` to every element in `left`, which serves to shift the second set of bars to the right by `width` units.
+The following code should reproduce the first subplot in the figure.

 	import numpy as np
 	left = np.arange(len(xs))